uct-cbio/proteomics-pipelines/README.md

 # proteomics-pipelines
-A repo with a proteogenomics and metaproteomics pipeline developed by Matthys Potgieter.
+A repo with computational pipelines for pathogen virulence and metaproteome analysis developed by Matthys Potgieter.

 ## Pipelines
 [MetaNovo](MetaNovo.md)